michaelogg/DoorOpener/README.md

 * `Raspberry Pi 2`

 A Pi 2 was used with a Wi-Fi dongle, although a Pi 3 was used with built in wi-fi compatability later by Dr. Ogg.
 Any Pi would do long as it has Wi-Fi or ethernet capabilities.
-It was used because of it's low-cost and minimal power usage.
+It was used because of it's low-cost and minimal power usage, although in theory, any microprocessor / small computer could be used.

 * `RFID Reader`

 A 125 KHz RFID reader was used.
 It had a solid range of 3 inches and a USB interface (via its FTDI connection) which was easily read out into an Linux TTY device.
+The specific RFID reader was used because it appears as a virtual COM (making it easy to interface with the Pi) and no driver installation was needed.

 The following RFID system is composed of the following components:
 Reader: https://www.sparkfun.com/products/9963
 Chip: https://www.sparkfun.com/products/11828 (this plugs into the above reader).
 Tags: https://www.sparkfun.com/products/retired/8310
-*The specific Ssparkfun tags are retired, but any 125 KHz tag will do.
+*The specific Sparkfun tags are retired, but any 125 KHz tag will do.
 Ensure that the tags you purchase are of the correct frequency.*

 * `USB Relay Box`